-LTL or Less-Than-Truckload Shipping simply means a shipment that does not require a full 48ft or 53ft trailer space.
-Less-than-truckload shipment ranges from 1 to 6 pallets, crates, large parcels or other shipping units that don’t fill up a freight carrier’s truck.
+LTL shipment ranges from 1 to 6 pallets, crates, large parcels or other shipping units that don’t fill up a freight carrier’s truck.
 This allows the driver to haul more than one specific load to better utilize the trailer.
-This method works when the freight shipment weighs between 150 and 20,000 pounds.
+This method is useful when the freight shipment weighs between 150 and 20,000 pounds.
 LTL shipping operates from terminal groups.
 You have smaller local terminals that connect to the larger terminals.

 - Lower costs: LTL shipping requires only partial use of a trailer, which means you will only pay for the actual space you use.
 Other shippers utilizing the trailer will pay for the remaining.